midlantica/LovelyBunchOfCoconuts/content/quotes/a-people-who-mean-to-be-their-own-governors.md

 ---
-title: "A people who mean to be their own governors"
+title: 'A people who mean to be their own governors'
 ---

 ## "A people who mean to be their own governors must arm themselves with the power knowledge gives."